-For nonprofits where each and every dollar helps make a difference, no-fee Facebook fundraising can be a game-changer.
+For nonprofits where each and every dollar helps make a difference, no-fee Facebook fundraisers and Challenges can be a game-changer.
 So, how can your nonprofit optimize this fundraising channel to raise more?

-That said, we highly recommend that your organization plays an active role in the fundraising process.
+To make the most of Facebook's no-fee fundraising, you'll want to play an active role in the fundraising process.
 When you can discover fundraisers early on in the process, you can thank the users that started them for their efforts, encourage them to raise more, and even give them tips to do so.
-This can transform the relationship from a casual, one-time Facebook fundraiser to long-term support for your organization both across social media and beyond.
+This can transform the relationship from a casual, one-time fundraiser to long-term support for your organization both across social media and beyond.

-The first step to raise more through Facebook, is to discover fundraisers and ideally, do so early on in the fundraising process.
-The goal should be to discover those users that have just started their Facebook fundraisers and have a decent amount of time left in the effort, to give you the greatest chance to positively influence their fundraising efforts.
+Now, let's discuss fundraisers created by users independently and outside of your Facebook Challenges.
+For these, the goal should be to discover those users that have just started their Facebook fundraisers and have a decent amount of time left in the effort, to give you the greatest chance to positively influence their fundraising efforts.